Scalable performance

 }

-// Validate and set defaults on every POST
+// Validate and set defaults on every POST.

-async post(target, data) {
+static async post(target, data) {

-data.status = 'available';
+data.status = data.status ?? 'active';

 return super.post(target, data);